SAP-samples/fiori-mcp-server-hands-on/exercises/ex1.0/README.md

 1. In Copilot, choose **Agent mode**.
     ![agent mode](./images/agent-mode.png)

-2. Upload Image (manage-travels-list-report.png) to the copilot context and execute the task.
+2. Click on `Add Context...` to upload Image (manage-travels-list-report.png) to the copilot context and execute the task.

     ![context](./images/context.png)